eronmiranda/art-portfolio/README.md

 View the [Live Site Here](https://www.marave.ca) 🔗

+**Disclaimer:** Since this project is still in development, all artwork and images featured in this project are drafts or old sample pieces only.
+They do not represent the actual digital stickers currently being sold by the artist.

 ## Project Motivation 🎯

 My friend is passionate about digital arts and needed a portfolio that was more than just a static gallery.
 The goal was to create an interactive, visually engaging site that would make their work stand out and be easy to update as their collection grows.